SA Health statement

 SA Health and SA Water work cooperatively to ensure the continued protection of public health in relation to the supply of drinking water across the state.
 SA Water complied with all requirements under the Safe Drinking Water Act 2011 including the notification of incidents under the interagency Water/Wastewater Incident Notification and Communication Protocol.

-During 2020-21, SA Water collected 46,401 samples from drinking water supplies throughout the state.
-Samples were analysed for compliance with the Australian Drinking Water Guidelines (2011) (ADWG) and results reported to SA Health in line with agreed reporting protocols.
-Compliance with the ADWG for E. coli was achieved in 100 per cent of metropolitan Adelaide samples, 99.96 per cent of country samples and 100 per cent of remote Aboriginal community samples.
-Overall compliance with the ADWG for health-related parameters was 100 per cent for metropolitan systems, 99.94 per cent for country areas and 99.83 per cent for remote Aboriginal community supplies.
+During 2022-23, SA Water conducted 46,089 tests for analytes in drinking water supplies throughout the state for compliance with the Australian Drinking Water Guidelines (2011) (ADWG).
+These results were reported to SA Health in line with agreed reporting protocols.
+Compliance with the ADWG for E. coli was achieved in 99.97 per cent of metropolitan Adelaide samples and 99.96 per cent of regional samples.
+Overall compliance with the ADWG for health-related parameters was 99.98 per cent for metropolitan systems and 99.85 per cent for regional areas.

-Water quality incidents were notified by SA Water in a timely manner.
-Appropriate remedial actions were implemented and ensured the protection of public health was maintained at all times.
+All water quality incidents were notified by SA Water in a timely manner.
+Appropriate remedial actions and responses were implemented following incidents to ensure the protection of public health was maintained at all times.
 No incidents required public notification during the reporting period.

 Safe drinking water legislation